Dr. Cheri Toledo

 “The process is paramount!”

-Cheri has employed these two principles, learn by doing and learn the process, as the foundation of her 30+ years as an educator.
+Cheri has employed two principles as the foundation of her 30+ years as an educator,

-Cheri’s informal teaching career started when she was 9 years old, sitting at the little kid table with her downstairs neighbor boys – Kevin and Kelly who were 2 and 3 – and teaching them to write their names on their little kid chalkboard.
+Cheri’s informal teaching career started when she was 9 years old, sitting at the little kid table with her downstairs neighbor boys – Kevin and Kelly who were 2 and 3 – and teaching them to write their names on their little chalkboard.

-Throughout elementary school Cheri spent every afternoon at the playground and in junior and senior high school she excelled in PE.
-So it was a no brainer when she went to college and majored in PE.
+Throughout elementary school Cheri spent every afternoon at the playground and in junior and senior high school she continued to excel in PE.
+So it was a no brainer when she went to college and majored in Physical Education.

-Cheri ended up teaching and coaching on the high school level for 10 years and then she got the bug to coach on the college level.
+Cheri began her career teaching and coaching on the high school level for 10 years … until she got the bug to coach on the college level.
 With her my Master’s in PE Administration in hand, she was an assistant college volleyball coach at Long Beach State, Cal State Fullerton, and the University of Wyoming.

 Her big break came when she was hired as the Head Volleyball Coach at Stephen F. Austin State University, in East Texas.
-As a third-year, her team came within 2 points from beating the #2 team in the nation, and she was named Conference Coach of the Year.
+As a third-year coach, her team came within 2 points from beating the #2 team in the nation, and she was named Conference Coach of the Year.